stevenrskelton/flag-icon/README.md

 `canada`			| *boolean*		| `false`		| Canadian Province and Territory flags

 ## Todo
-- state, provinces, and other types of flags
-- create iconset single image to save multiple requests
 - better border drop shadow on images
 - optimize image sizes
-- maybe: different image resolutions
+- different image resolutions
+- maybe: create iconset single image to save multiple requests
 - maybe: squared flags
+- maybe: more state, provinces, and other types of flags

 ## Bugs
 - some GIFs are smaller than PNGs